 - Altura rain cover: Sometimes, rain happens.
-And when it does, you don’t want your very expensive camera to get wet!
+And when it does, you don’t want your very expensive travel vlog camera to get wet!
 We like this one.
 It’s inexpensive and works just fine.

 - Extra batteries and a charger: When you’re vlogging, you can easily go through a few batteries a day.
-This is an amazing deal You get two batteries and a charger for about $20!
+This is an amazing deal You get two batteries and a charger for an insanely low price!
 Crazy!